champaigncountyrpc/ccrpc-postgis/README.md

 ## Backup

-The backup script creates a monthly base backup and removes base backups and WAL files older than 1 year old.
+The backup script creates a monthly base backup and removes base backups and WAL files older than one year old.
 Run it using:

 ```
 docker-compose exec postgis sh -c "backup.sh"